cdktf/cdktf-provider-googlebeta/docs/googleComputeRegionNetworkFirewallPolicy.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.41.0/docs/resources/google_compute_region_network_firewall_policy#id GoogleComputeRegionNetworkFirewallPolicy#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.42.0/docs/resources/google_compute_region_network_firewall_policy#id GoogleComputeRegionNetworkFirewallPolicy#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `policyType`<sup>Optional</sup> <a name="policyType" id="@cdktf/provider-google-beta.googleComputeRegionNetworkFirewallPolicy.GoogleComputeRegionNetworkFirewallPolicy.Initializer.parameter.policyType"></a>

+- *Type:* java.lang.String

+Policy type is used to determine which resources (networks) the policy can be associated with.

+A policy can be associated with a network only if the network has the matching policyType in its network profile.
+Different policy types may support some of the Firewall Rules features.
+Possible values: ["VPC_POLICY", "RDMA_ROCE_POLICY"]

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.42.0/docs/resources/google_compute_region_network_firewall_policy#policy_type GoogleComputeRegionNetworkFirewallPolicy#policy_type}

 ---